ctb/twill-legacy/docs/overview.rst

 Acknowledgements
 ----------------

-Cory Dodt had a great idea with PBP, and I thank him for his insight.
-Ian Bicking gave me the idea of reimplementing PBP on top of IPython (since abandoned in favor of cmd_), and suggested the "in-process" hack.
-Grig Gheorghiu was strangely enthusiastic about the simple demo I showed him and has religiously promoted twill ever since.
-John
-J. Lee has promptly and enthusiastically checked in my various patches to mechanize.
-Michele Simionato is an early adopter who has helped quite a bit.
-Thanks, guys...
+In May 2004, Cory Dodt had a great idea with "Python Browser Poseur" (PBP), his insights helped C. Titus Brown. creating twill.
+Ian Bicking had the idea of reimplementing PBP on top of IPython (since abandoned in favor of cmd_), and suggested the "in-process" hack.
+Grig Gheorghiu was strangely enthusiastic about a simple demo shown by Titus and promoted twill since then.
+John J. Lee has promptly and enthusiastically checked in various patches to mechanize created by Titus.
+Michele Simionato is an early adopter who has also helped quite a bit.

-Bug reports have come in from the following fine people: Chris Miles, MATSUNO Tokuhiro, Elvelind Grandin, Mike Rovner, sureshvv, Terry Peppers, Kieran Holland, Alexander Shvedunov, Norman Khine, Leonardo Santagada, Sebastien Pierre, Herve Cauwelier, aledain, Uy Do, David Hancock, and Tomi Hautakoski.
+Bug reports have come in from the following fine people: Chris Miles, Matsuno Tokuhiro, Elvelind Grandin, Mike Rovner, sureshvv, Terry Peppers, Kieran Holland, Alexander Shvedunov, Norman Khine, Leonardo Santagada, Sebastien Pierre, Herve Cauwelier, aledain, Uy Do, David Hancock, and Tomi Hautakoski.